Is E-commerce Overtaking Traditional Retail?

 Similarities Between Traditional Commerce and E-commerce

 First of all, both of them have the same goal.
 That’s buying and selling products or services.
 Also, the key to their success is the customer.
 No commerce business can succeed without customers.
 So, for success, you need to attract customers and then keep them loyal to you.
-How to attract them, find in attracting your
+How to attract them, find in attracting your customers guidelines article.

 Differences Between Traditional Commerce and E-commerce